 This opened up a large market for luxury goods from the east.
 The Ptolemies and Kushites soon concluded a trade treaty, to their great mutual benefit.

 Finally, the Roman Empire took over Egypt (31 BCE).
 A little later, the Romans attempted a conquest of Kush, invading as far as Napata, which they sacked (23 BCE).
-However, they soon realised that maintaining trading relations was a lot more advantageous, and signed a treaty which restored normal commercial and diplomatic contacts.
+However, they soon realized that maintaining trading relations was a lot more advantageous, and signed a treaty which restored normal commercial and diplomatic contacts.
 In fact it was in the first two centuries CE, when the Pax Romana of the Roman Empire allowed the Roman economy to prosper almost undisturbed, that Kush reached the height of its wealth.

 Exports and trade routes